Species Introduction

 ✓ Expert Tip

-Use a water conditioner to remove harmful chemicals from tap water before adding it to your tank.
+Utilise a high-quality water conditioner to remove harmful chemicals from tap water before introducing it to the tank.

 Q: How often should I feed Diamond Tetras?